Caring for Lady Mary Curzon's Peacock dress

 A specialist consultant on displaying historic costume has been advising the House and Collections team on how we can better customise the mannequin.
 Hopefully we will be able to improve support and remove tension from the waistband, caused by the weight of the skirt, and improve the general appearance around the shoulders and hips.

-The dress was created by the House of Worth in Paris between 1901 and 1902 and was designed not only as a real eye-catcher but a political and cultural statement in itself.
+The dress was created by the House of Worth in Paris between 1901 and 1902 using fabric made in India and embroidered by unknown Indian craftsmen.
+It was designed not only as a real eye-catcher but a political and cultural statement in itself.
 It definitely caught the attention of the world press, marking Lady Curzon as a leader of style in the same way as celebrities in the media do today.

 " You cannot conceive what a dream she looked."